 Get a quote for a fire escape plan

-Section 1.6 of the Code of Practice for the Management of Fire Safety in Places of Assembly has the following recommendation for wall-displayed fire service intervention and fire evacuation plans:
+Places of assembly are defined in the Code of Practice for the Management of Fire Safety in Places of Assembly as any premises that is put to any of the following uses:

 • Amusement arcade